capelski/skills-matrix-sql/README.md

 ## Instructions

 Write the missing SQL commands in the `sql-commands.ts` file and the web application should start working.
+With the application running, execute `./test.sh` to make sure your SQL statements work as expected.

 ## Architecture